 Mikron is now famous for its national waterways tour, aboard the 1936 Grand Union Carrying Company narrowboat, Tyseley.
 First used by Mikron in 1975, she has been our floating home ever since.

 Mike ran the company until 2005 when his role was split between Richard Povall (Artistic Director) and Peter Toon (General Manager).
-In Winter 2009 Marianne McNamara took on the Artistic Director role, with Richard stepping out of the day to day running of the company.
+In Winter 2009 Marianne McNamara took on the Artistic Director role and Pete became Producer, with Richard stepping out of the day to day running of the company.

 To read more and listen to Mike Lucas chat about the company see this wonderful Unfinished Histories website.